Design, Characterization and Implementation of Next Generation Energy Storage

 - To provide access to unique Center resources: facilities, expert advice, and our expanding technology development community;

 - To contribute toward member company exposure at Columbia and the wider academic community; and

 - To support the talent recruitment activities of member companies, including opportunities for direct student support and engagement through the CEEC Scholars program.

 The center has developed three membership levels to provide different level of engagements.
 In order to foster ambitious collaborative projects with stable funding and sustained productivity, we encourage companies to become members for a period of at least three years.

 Annual Membership Fees:

 * In consideration of Company’s support of the Center and the Research Projects, the Member will get a time-limited, non-exclusive, non-transferable, paid-up, royalty-free license to use all Inventions and Research Information developed in the performance of Research for Company’s internal, non-commercial purpose, and an exclusive, time-limited option to negotiate a license to Inventions and Research Information developed in the performance of Research Projects under the Research Agreement.
 Further details can be found in the CEEC Membership Agreement.

-For more information, please contact: Professor Alan West (email: email@example.com)
+For more information, please contact: Jeff Fitts (email: email@example.com)